-The basic approach used in FAR is introduced and illustrated by the second chapter which describes the activities of a small business in the initial month of its operations.
+The basic approach used in SFA is illustrated by the second chapter which describes the activities of a small business in the initial month of its operations.
 A complete set of financial statements, including a balance sheet, income statement, statement of owner's equity, and statement of cash flows, is prepared without use (or mention) of debits, credits, accounts, or journal entries.
-In subsequent chapters, this illustration is again used to consider transaction analysis after basic concepts and principles have been illustrated and explained.
-Explanations are provided in terms of and in the context of the impact of transactions and events on the financial statements.
-Journal entries and debits and credits are not used (except in the appendices to Chapter 4 described below.
-This allows the instructor maximum flexibility-from using journal entries selectively to ignoring them completely).
+In subsequent chapters, this illustration is again used to consider transaction analysis and the accounting cycle after basic concepts and principles have been illustrated and explained.

-Sixteen comprehensive chapters with selected appendices have been prepared to permit maximum flexibility in topic selection without any loss of continuity or instructional benefit.
+Eighteen comprehensive chapters have been prepared to permit maximum flexibility in topic selection without any loss of continuity or instructional benefit.
 The material has been prepared and is presented in a manner that allows the instructor to "pick and choose" individual topics and/or reorder subject matter without detracting from the usefulness of the text.
 Most, if not all, of the financial accounting material presented in all introductory principles, survey, and/or financial texts is included.

-FAR presents a balanced perspective of practice and theory emphasizing decision-making using accounting information.
+SFA presents a balanced perspective of practice and theory emphasizing decision-making using accounting information.
 A direct, straightforward approach achieves completeness of coverage using simple but accurate terms, examples and illustrations.
-FAR is a usable text geared to the understanding of basic concepts, principles, and practices.
+SFA is a usable text geared to the understanding of basic concepts, principles, and practices.
 It emphasizes financial statement understanding and analysis, and decision-making using financial information.
 The basic intention is to address the needs and requirements of the users of financial data.
-Again, the analysis and use of this data by financial statement users is the primary focus of the text.
+Again, the analysis of this data by financial statement users is the primary focus.